mark3982/water.rs/README.md

 You can find some documentation hosted at, http://kmcg3413.net/water.rs/doc/ .
 This should be kept up to date with the master branch and the https://crates.io/water repository.
 You should also be able to generate documentation locally by cloning this repository and then doing `rustdoc ./src/lib.rs` which will create a doc sub-directory containing the HTML documentation.

+Compatibility Layer
+===

+I have included a compatibility layer which emulates the native Rust threads.
+It is still missing the ability to select on multiple channels as that is pending my implementation of waiting on multiple endpoints which I am working on.
+I only provide stream mode at the moment but you can easily get shared mode with a little hacking (plan to officially support it soon).
+The underlying infrastructure of the proxy object standing the place of `std::comm::Receiver<T>` and `std::comm::Sender<T>` are very simple and can be found under `/src/compat.rs` if you need to work on them or become curious about how it works.

 Sync/Clone/Raw Messages
 ===